- Documents required for individuals

 - Endorsement of signature and authorisation letter

-- Adding mortgage or redeeming electronic mortgage at the bank if the car is still under the mortgage.
+- Adding mortgage or redeeming electronic mortgage at the bank, if the car is still under the mortgage.

-- Technical inspection certificate.
+- Technical inspection certificate

-- NOC from the relevant authorities: Jebel Ali Free Zone and Dubai Technology and Media Free Zone (if applicable).
+- NOC from the relevant authorities: Jebel Ali Free Zone and Dubai Technology and Media Free Zone (if applicable)

-- Police report if either plate was lost.
+- Police report if either plate was lost

 CAR OWNERSHIP TRANSFER FEES

-Please note that the car ownership transfer fee you have to pay will depend on the vehicle type.
+Please note that car ownership transfer fee you have to pay will depend on the vehicle type.
 Here’s a breakdown to give you a better idea.

-- AED 350 Light vehicle private/public
+- AED 350 for light vehicle private/public

-- AED 1,000 public vehicle exceeding 12 tonnes
+- AED 1,000 for public vehicle exceeding 12 tonnes

-- AED 700 public light mechanical equipment
+- AED 700 for public light mechanical equipment

-- AED 800 private heavy mechanical equipment
+- AED 800 for heavy mechanical equipment

-- AED 1,000 public heavy mechanical equipment
+- AED 1,000 for public heavy mechanical equipment

-- AED 120 trailer and semi-trailer
+- AED 120 for trailer and semi-trailer

-- AED 300 bus with 14 to 26 passengers
+- AED 300 for a bus with passengers capacity between 14 and 26

-- AED 200 motorcycle
+- AED 200 for motorcycle

 VEHICLE PLATE FEE